disapar/electron-mysql/README.md

 # electron-mysql
-Pequeña app de escritorio creada con Electron y con una base de datos en Mysql
+Small desktop app created with Electron and with a database in Mysql